Quadratic torsion orders on Jacobian varieties: Introduction

 A plausible question to pose is whether it is possible to construct abelian varieties of dimension $g$ that possess rational torsion points whose order is quadratic in $g$.
-Fixing an even integer $g\ge 2$, Flynn gave an explicit description of hyperelliptic curves of genus $g$ defined over $\Q$ whose Jacobian varieties contain rational torsion points of order $N$ for any $N$ in the interval $\left[g^2+2 g+1, g^2+3 g+1\right]$, see \cite{Flynn2}.
-For any integer $g\ge 2$, Lepr\'{e}vost displayed hyperelliptic curves of genus $g$ with torsion points of order $2 g^2+2 g+1$ or $2 g^2+3 g+1$ on their Jacobian varieties in \cite{ Lep1}, of orders $2 g^2+4 g+1$ or $2 g(2 g+1)$ in \cite{Lep3}, and of either orders $N$, $N/2$ or $N/4$, where $N=2 g^2+5 g+5$, in \cite{Lep3}.
+Fixing an even integer $g\ge 2$, Flynn gave an explicit description of $1$-parameter families of hyperelliptic curves of genus $g$ defined over $\Q$ whose Jacobian varieties contain rational torsion points of order $N$ for any $N$ in the interval $\left[g^2+2 g+1, g^2+3 g+1\right]$, see \cite{Flynn2}.
+For any integer $g\ge 2$, Lepr\'{e}vost displayed $1$-parameter families of hyperelliptic curves of genus $g$ with torsion points of order $2 g^2+2 g+1$ or $2 g^2+3 g+1$ on their Jacobian varieties in \cite{ Lep1}, of orders $2 g^2+4 g+1$ or $2 g(2 g+1)$ in \cite{Lep3}, and of either orders $N$, $N/2$ or $N/4$, where $N=2 g^2+5 g+5$, in \cite{Lep3}.

 In this article, we extend the results of Flynn and Lepr\'{e}vost to produce hyperelliptic curves of genus $g\ge 2$, with new rational torsion orders on their Jacobians that are quadratic in $g$.
 For any integer $g\ge 2$, we present hyperelliptic curves of genus $g$ over $\Q$ such that their jacobian varieties contain a rational torsion point of order $N$ where $N = 4g^2+2g-2$, respectively $4g^2+ 2g -4$.
-Consequently, we produce the first examples in literature of a genus-$4$ hyperelliptic curve over $\Q$ whose jacobian has a rational torsion point of order $70$, and a genus-$3$ hyperelliptic curve with rational torsion order $20$ on the Jacobian, see \cite{Cthesis}.
-In addition, for any integer $g\ge 2$, we describe a $1$-parameter family of hyperelliptic curves of genus $g$ over $\Q$ whose Jacobian varieties possess a rational torsion point of order $2g^2+7g+1$.
+Consequently, we produce the first examples in the literature of a genus-$4$ hyperelliptic curve over $\Q$ whose jacobian has a rational torsion point of order $70$, see \cite[Table 3.3]{Cthesis}.
+In addition, for any integer $g\ge 2$, we describe a $1$-parameter family of polynomials $f_{t}(x)$ of degree $2g+1$.
+For all but finitely many rational values of $t$, if the discriminant of $f_{t}(x)$ is nonzero, then the Jacobian of the hyperelliptic curve defined by $y^{2} = f_{t}(x)$ has a rational point of order $2g^{2} + 7g + 1$.